boo54321/WiFi-controlled-2-Wheeled-car-using-Arduino-Uno-and-ESP-8266/README.md

 Dependency : ESP8266_Lib.h and ESP8266.cpp.
 Import it and work

-Feel free to create a application of RcFinal.py via PyInstaller, Platypus, etc
+Feel free to create a application of RcFinal.py via PyInstaller, Platypus, etc for any Os Even though it was designed for MacOs.

 Working Demo.mp4 is a Proof of working.